eComNation/docs/source/includes/_theme_anatomy.md

 ## 1.1.
 Templates
-Templates are specialized HTML pages with *.liquid extension to parse dynamic tags supported by 39shops.
-39shops provides a set of standard templates based on the functions each of them perform.
-Here are the templates provided with every 39shops theme:
+Templates are specialized HTML pages with *.liquid extension to parse dynamic tags supported by eComNation. eComNation provides a set of standard templates based on the functions each of them perform.
+Here are the templates provided with every eComNation theme:

 * layout
 * home